 1. Always use SSL when logging into your back-end

 It goes without saying that you should always implement SSL if you are planning to do anything more than just a casual blog.
 Logging in onto your site without using an encrypted connection exposes your username and your password on the clear.
 Anyone sniffing traffic at the moment could discover your password.
 This is especially true if you are surfing on a WiFi or if you are connected to a public hotspot, then the chances that you will get hacked are even higher.
-You can get a trusted SSL certificate from here.
+Get a trusted SSL certificate.